Frez-M/Turret-Wars/README.md

 # Turret-Wars
-An action game for two players on one device.
+An action game on android for two players on one device.